 SMARTS is Nasdaq’s state-of-the-art surveillance technology.
 IIROC uses this leading-edge system to monitor trading activity on Canadian debt and equity markets.
 The use of SMARTS ensures that IIROC will continue to keep pace with the transformation and innovation associated with trading activity in the Canadian debt and equity markets.
-IIROC directly manages and maintains the SMARTS system, which monitors up to one billion transactions daily in real-time and supports cross-asset surveillance and investigations.
+IIROC directly manages and maintains the SMARTS system, which monitors over one billion transactions daily in real-time and supports cross-asset surveillance and investigations.
 Using SMARTS, IIROC’s market surveillance team can now more quickly detect trading anomalies across multiple products, individual traders and firms, and identify and respond to emerging trends in an efficient manner.

 Under Recognition Orders issued by the Canadian Securities Administrators (CSA) and by agreement with the marketplaces, IIROC monitors all equity and debt market activity to ensure trading is carried out in accordance with Universal Market Integrity Rules (UMIR) and other IIROC rules.
 Regulatory oversight is centralized in IIROC, which monitors all trading activity at Canada’s five stock exchanges and eight Alternative Trading Systems (ATS) and all debt trading carried out by its member firms and individual traders.

-Evolution of Trading
+Evolution of trading

 Trading has evolved rapidly over recent years both globally and in Canada.
 New marketplaces, new participants, and new technologies and tools aimed at modernizing investing and trading mean that IIROC, like other regulators, must continue to keep pace.
 We have also continued to see a dramatic growth in the speed and volume of trading, as well as the emergence of other innovations such as crypto-assets.
 Even more explosive is the growth in “messages”, which include quotes, orders and cancellations in addition to trades themselves.

-To meet increasingly fast-paced, technology-driven demands, it is important for IIROC to provide efficient and up-to-the-minute oversight.
+To meet increasingly fast-paced, technology-driven demands, it is important for IIROC to provide efficient and up- to-the-minute oversight.
 For example, in fiscal 2018/19, a volume of 268 billion in total shares were traded.
 IIROC monitored more than 489 million trades – up from 446 million trades in fiscal 2017/18.
 Ten years ago, this number was 262 million.
 Also last year, IIROC coordinated 1,634 trading halts and 46 cease trade orders.

-In response to these levels of growth, the new SMARTS system was developed as an industry-leading platform with rich features and functionality, providing IIROC a highly customized, world-class, real-time surveillance system with the flexibility to meet current and also future needs.
+In response to these levels of growth, the new SMARTS system was developed as an industry-leading platform with rich features and functionally, providing IIROC a highly customized, world-class, real-time surveillance system with the flexibility to meet current and also future needs.
 With an eye to the future, scalability provides a capacity for as much as double today’s peak message volumes.
 IIROC’s efficiency is significantly enhanced with a direct link to a new single case management system used across all departments, providing a streamlined, seamless approach not only to market surveillance but to collaboration with IIROC’s Enforcement team – if and when a potentially manipulative or abusive trading activity is identified by Surveillance and must be referred to Enforcement.

 The role of alerts in surveillance